 Net contribution is calculated as net operating revenues less variable compensation.
-Variable compensation paid to risk management consultants and traders generally represents a fixed percentage, that can vary by revenue type, of an amount equal to revenues generated, and in some cases, revenues generated less transaction-based clearing expenses, base salaries and an overhead allocation.
+Variable compensation paid to risk management consultants and traders generally represents a fixed percentage that can vary by revenue type.
+This fixed percentage is applied to revenues generated, and in some cases, revenues generated less transaction-based clearing expenses, base salaries and other expenses/allocations.